unbornchikken/NOOOCL/README.md

 // returned by CL_PROGRAM_BINARIES and array of devices
 // returned by CL_PROGRAM_DEVICES."

-// So we can zip the above:
+// So you can zip the above:
 var deviceBinaries =
     _.zip(devices, binaries)
     .map(function(a) { return { device: a[0], binary: a[1] }; );